Measurement of Charge Multiplicity Asymmetry Correlations in High Energy Nucleus-Nucleus Collisions at 200 GeV: Summary

 It is possible that the physics backgrounds for same-sign and opposite-sign correlations are equal and fall in-between the present \udlr\ results.
 In such a case, only the difference $\Delta=\Delta\Asq-\Delta\ApAm$ is sensitive to the \cme\ and their average behavior is due to other physical mechanisms.
 The measured values of $\Delta$ were largest when whole hemispheres were used in the asymmetry measurements and diminishes when smaller wedge sizes were used ({\it cf.} Fig.~\ref{fig:size2}).
 This suggests that the charge separation across the event plane is mainly in-plane and same-sign pairs are roughly back-to-back in the upper or lower hemisphere.

-It is also possible that the physics backgrounds are different for the same- and opposite-sign \udlr\ correlations.
+It is also possible and more likely that the physics backgrounds are different for the same- and opposite-sign \udlr\ correlations.
 In fact, the charge separation, $\Delta=\Delta\Asq-\Delta\ApAm$, is roughly proportional to the average elliptic anisotropy in each centrality bin ({\it cf.} Fig.~\ref{fig:AdiffvsV2ave}).
-It is further found that the values of $\Delta$ are approximately proportional to the event-by-event elliptic anisotropy of the particles measured in the charge multiplicity asymmetries: $\Delta(\vlow)=(1.3\pm1.4({\rm stat})^{+4.0}_{-1.0}({\rm syst}))\times10^{-5}+(3.2\pm0.2({\rm stat})^{+0.4}_{-0.3}({\rm syst}))\times10^{-3}\vlow$ This proportionality was also observed using the first-order harmonic event plane reconstructed using the ZDC ({\it cf.} Fig.~\ref{fig:AdiffvsV2}).
-This suggests that the physics backgrounds may be a net effect of particle intrinsic correlations and production elliptic anisotropy.
-The intrinsic particle correlations include momentum conservation and local charge conservation, although the charge conservation effects are only present for opposite-sign charges.
-In events of nearly zero particle ellipticity ($|\vlow|<0.04$) where such a background may be absent, the charge separation effect was observed to be $\Delta(|\vlow|<0.04)=(1.9\pm1.9({\rm stat})^{+3.6}_{-3.8}({\rm syst}))\times10^{-5}$ for the 20-40\% centrality.
+It is further found that the values of $\Delta$ are approximately proportional to the event-by-event elliptic anisotropy of the particles measured in the charge multiplicity asymmetries: $\Delta(\vlow)=(1.3\pm1.4({\rm stat})^{+4.0}_{-1.0}({\rm syst}))\times10^{-5}+(3.2\pm0.2({\rm stat})^{+0.4}_{-0.3}({\rm syst}))\times10^{-3}\vlow$.
+This proportionality was also observed using the first-order harmonic event plane reconstructed using the ZDC ({\it cf.} Fig.~\ref{fig:AdiffvsV2}).
+This suggests that the physics backgrounds may be the net effect of particle production elliptic anisotropy and a difference in particle intrinsic correlations between same- and opposite-sign charge pairs.
+These intrinsic particle correlations include momentum conservation and local charge conservation, and the local charge conservation presents a difference between same- and opposite-sign charge pairs.
+For the particular case of events of nearly zero particle ellipticity ($|\vlow|<0.04$) where such a background may be absent, the charge separation effect was observed to be $\Delta(|\vlow|<0.04)=(1.9\pm1.9({\rm stat})^{+3.6}_{-3.8}({\rm syst}))\times10^{-5}$ for the 20-40\% centrality.
+Thus, in an event-by-event analysis, a linearly decreasing amount of charge separation is observed as a function of event ellipticity; and the trend has an intercept consistent with zero.
+These data serve as an interesting benchmark in the phenomenology of the Chiral Magnetic Effect and will hopefully stimulate further developments in both theory and experiment.